ntustison/PaperANTsX/Text/methods.md

 problematic[@Tustison:2013aa].
 Fine-tuning for this particular workflow was also performed between the first and last authors using manual variation of the weights in the weighted categorical cross entropy.
-\textcolor{blue}{Specifically, the weights of each tissue type was altered in order to produce segmentations which most resemble the traditional Atropos segmentations.}
+\textcolor{black}{Specifically, the weights of each tissue type were altered in order to produce segmentations which most resemble the traditional Atropos segmentations.}
 Ultimately, we settled on a weight vector of $(0.05, 1.5, 1, 3, 4, 3, 3)$ for
 the CSF, GM, WM, Deep GM, brain stem, and cerebellum, respectively.
 Other